In Straightness Training (ST), we use the metaphor ‘ST Pyramid’ to explain that ST is not a linear process or a highway to success.

 - Then we take the next step and develop the haunches-in.

 - After that, we start to experiment with the haunches-in on the diagonal, developing the half pass.

 - Plus, the haunches-in through the corner, also called the renvers.

 And because we are so much focussing on the ‘names’ we probably end up with a set of ‘look-a-likes‘…

-Because we forgot to take the 'essence' with us!
+We forgot to take the ‘essence‘ with us!